bradtraversy/larticles_api/readme.md

-# Larticles API
+# Larticles Vue/Laravel App

-> Laravel 5.5 API that uses the API resources.
-This is an API for an article CRUD app
+> Laravel 5.5 API that uses the API resources with a Vue.js frontend

 ## Quick Start